xinli94/dl-inference-server/README.md

 Replace /path/to/dl-inference-server/examples/models with the corresponding path in your local clone of this repo.
-Once the server is running you can use image\_client to send inference requests to the server.
+Once the server is running you can use image\_client (or image\_client.py) to send inference requests to the server.

     image_client -m mnist_plan -s VGG examples/data/3.pgm